ARCK-BE/FeatherTemp/README.md

 The temperature is logged to an MicroSD Card on a configurable interval.

-An OLED display is used to display the current time and temperature.
+An OLED display is used to display the current time, temperature and battery status.
 This display can be toggled ON/OFF to save battery life.

 This is an overall test of a few features of the Adafruit Feathers and of the MCP9808.